 3. Gabion Wire Mesh

-These are used for slope stabilization and to prevent rock, stone fall on highways and railways.
+These are used for slope stabilization and to prevent rock, and stone fall on highways and railways.
 The gabion wire mesh is also used in embankments in conjunction with geogrids reinforcement.

 4. Gabion Mattresses

-Gabion mattresses, also known as reno mattresses are another type of box gabion structure.
+Gabion mattresses, also known as reno mattresses, are another type of box gabion structure.
 These gabions have lower heights than the other type of gabions.